aws-samples/aws-security-reference-architecture-examples/solutions/macie/macie-org/README.md

 **Description:**

-The custom CloudFormation Lambda resource is required to delegate an administrator account because this capability is not supported by CloudFormation (December 2020)
+The custom CloudFormation Lambda resource is required to delegate an administrator account because this capability is not supported by CloudFormation (August 2021)

 **Configuration:**